 Rashaad Ernesto Green‘s Premature is a poignant piece of young love and kindled womanhood.
 The story of a girl falling in love just shy of moving for college transpires into something more.
 At a young age, the idea of romance is made up of unattainable parts you see in movies, read in books.
 Love is not easy nor easily understood.
 Young love is especially cumbersome the first time around, when you’re invincible in a time that never feels finite.
 Words on pages, romanticized by the great poets and novelists, take on a passion of their own, and Ayanna’s poetry totes a mature familiarity.
 Her dreams of writing guide her to college in the fall, and with it, a growing self-agency.
-Unlike black stories that may stray into taking away joys and conceiving social traumas and pain, this film offers a beautiful, ruminating narrative on the matter of love and independence.
-It’s a story the existing canon may dub “a radical act.”
+Unlike Black stories that may stray into conceiving social traumas and pain, this film offers a beautiful, ruminating narrative on the matter of love and independence in a young woman’s eyes.

 Premature unveils shades of a young woman’s intimacy, the physical and emotional parts.
 It places her in a narrative that allows her womanhood to crystallize and amplify her journey on her terms.
 The film sources its strength from Ayanna (played by an unforgettable feature-length presence in Howard), allowing a beautiful, coming-of-age progression across a whirling summer romance.
 Surrounded by a close-knit group of girlfriends, Ayanna is steadily independent, fiery and quick-witted around the boys.
 Getting off the train, she playfully gets a man’s phone number on behalf of her friend.
 She boasts the confidence and radiance of a young woman with nothing to prove.
 She soon falls into a romance with Isaiah (Joshua Boone), who is slightly older and in town for work as a music producer.